SK-EID/smart-id-java-client/README.md

 # How to use API v3.1

 Support for Smart-ID API v3.1 has been added to the library.
 The code for v3.1 is located under the ee.sk.smartid package.
-This version introduces new dynamic link and notification-based flows for authentication, certificate choice and signing.
+This version introduces new device link and notification-based flows for authentication, certificate choice and signing.

 NB! v2 API classes are removed.